Tree House Recovery Colorado

 Xanax/Benzodiazepine Overdose Rates:

-Benzodiazepines, including Xanax, rank as the 5th leading cause of narcotic overdose cases in the United States as of 2019.
-Between 2013 and 2019, the number of yearly benzodiazepine overdose cases increased by nearly 7,000.
 It is concerning that a significant portion of benzodiazepine overdoses involve opioids, resulting in an additional 10,000 people experiencing overdose annually.
-Now counterfeit Xanax bought on the street is being mix with fentanyl with deadly results.
-Read more about this dangerous combination: Fentanyl and Xanax
+Now counterfeit Xanax bought on the street is being mixed with fentanyl with deadly results.

 For more information on Benzodiazepines